zarpilla/angular-strapi-login/README.md

 # Angular7 Authentication with Firebase5

-Learn to create complete Firebase authentication system with Angular7 using AngularFire2 library.
+Learn to create full Firebase authentication system with Angular7 using AngularFire2 library.
 Checkout the demo [https://angularfirebase-auth.firebaseapp.com](https://angularfirebase-auth.firebaseapp.com)

 - Sign in with Google
 - Sign in with Facebook